 The NHS Wandsworth Community Grants Scheme encourages small, developing, voluntary sector organisations from the Wandsworth community to create a project which can be supported by a grant of up to £2500.

-We support projects that work with people who experience barriers when accessing healthcare for example people with sensory and/or physical impairments, cultural or social barriers or those who may not speak English as their first language.
+We are interested in supporting projects that will work with people who experience barriers when accessing healthcare for example people with sensory and/or physical impairments, cultural or social barriers or those who may not speak English as their first language.
 Applications will need to include a clear description of the barriers they are seeking to address and the specific groups of people they will work with.
 You will need to include in your application how the project will support this specific group to access healthcare.
 Projects that describe working with all communities are unlikely to be successful.

 We are very pleased to announce ten awardees of the NHS Wandsworth Community Grants for 2019!

 This year grants were awarded to the best project ideas addressing barriers in access to healthcare.

 · Time to Shine Kids will provide Equine-assisted therapy session for children in Wandsworth experiencing emotional difficulties.

 · CARAS (Community Action for Refugees and Asylum Seekers) will provide educational mental health workshops for refugees and those seeking asylum.

 · Elays Network will provide intergenerational mental health and wellbeing workshops for the Muslim community.